Kaligula1101/RWFreeAPI/README.md

 # RWFreeAPI
-App for training work with API from RayWanderlich
+App for training work with API from RayWanderlich.
 App was developed with book "SwiftUI Apprentice" by RayWanderlich"